 - 8 ounces grape tomatoes halved

-- 1/2 cup diced jarred roasted red peppers
+- ½ cup jarred roasted red peppers chopped

 - 1 small vidalia onion or red onion finely minced